When to Book Your Wedding Videographer

 Video: FX6 as A-cam, two A7IVs for static angles and gimbal work, multiple audio sources including DJI Mic 1 wireless lavs on the groom and officiant, a Zoom recorder at the altar as a dedicated backup, the Rode NTG5 on camera for ambient sound.
 Stabilisation.
 Lighting.
 Monitors.
 Batteries for days.

 It is a completely different animal.
 Which is part of why video costs what it costs - it is not just the day, it is the equipment investment and the editing time.
 Photography I can turn around in four to eight weeks.
-Video takes four to six months because every frame has to be right.
+Video takes six to twelve weeks because every frame has to be right.

 Before your wedding day, good photographers and videographers talk to each other.
 We share your timeline.
 We discuss who is leading on different moments.
 We plan our angles.